 FRY-DAY

 When the rice has 10-15 minutes remaining, place a wok or pan over a medium heat with a generous drizzle of oil.
-When hot, add the green pepper pieces, the diced onion, and the sliced green beans and fry for 3-4 minutes until soft but still crunchy, shifting occasionally.
+When hot, add the green pepper pieces, the diced Onion, and the sliced green beans and fry for 3-4 minutes until soft but still crunchy, shifting occasionally.
 Add the curry spice (to taste) and fry for 1-2 minutes until fragrant, shifting constantly.
 Add the cooked rice and the peas and cook for 1-2 minutes until the peas are heated through, shifting occasionally.
 Season to taste.

 THE MAIN EVENT

 Dish up the loaded fried rice and top with the roasted paneer.
-Dollop over the tzatziki and garnish with the chopped coriander.
+Dollop over the Tzatziki and garnish with the chopped coriander.
 Look at you go, Chef!

 GOLDEN RICE

-Preheat the oven to 200°C. Place the rinsed rice and the turmeric in a pot over a medium-high heat.
+Preheat the oven to 200°C. Place the rinsed rice and the Turmeric in a pot over a medium-high heat.
 Submerge in 500ml of salted water and pop on the lid.
 Once boiling, reduce the heat and simmer for 25-30 minutes until most of the water has been absorbed.
 Keeping the lid on, remove from the heat and steam for 10 minutes.
 On completion, drain if necessary and fluff up with a fork.

 BAKED PANEER